30 BEAUTIFUL Banff Lakes You Have To Visit

 Lake Agnes at sunset

-The Lake Agnes Teahuose has a rich history and dates back to 1901.
-The name itself takes the name of Canada’s first First Lady, Lady Agnes MacDonald.
+Lake Agnes Teahouse has a rich history dating back to 1901.
+Its name is derived from Canada’s first First Lady, Lady Agnes MacDonald.
 It’s a stunning alpine lake set inside a breathtaking cirque formed by the peaks of Mt Saint Piran, Niblock, and Whyte.

 Taylor Lake